alefrol638/scrnaseq.analysis/README.md

 ## Usage

 Please download the vignette from this repository under ./vignettes/Tutorial_scRNAseq_analysis.html and open it with your internet browser of choice.
+Some functions have additional parameters not included in the vignette, please refer to the documentation.

+Vignettes for the usage of the conda environments are not available yet.
+Please refer to the official documentation of the respective packages for now.